MLOpt-MBZUAI/Weekly-Reading-Group/README.md

 **Topic**: SDE Perspective of Diffusion Models, Controllable Generation, and Recent Advances

-This talk introduces diffusion models from the perspective of Stochastic Differential Equations (SDEs), explaining how continuous-time stochastic processes relate to discrete diffusion steps.
+**Abstract**：This talk introduces diffusion models from the perspective of Stochastic Differential Equations (SDEs), explaining how continuous-time stochastic processes relate to discrete diffusion steps.
 It covers controllable generation techniques such as classifier guidance, classifier-free guidance, and conditional generation with various modalities.
 Additionally, the presentation highlights recent advances in diffusion models.
 The goal is to provide researchers and practitioners with a clear understanding of both theoretical foundations and practical approaches in diffusion-based generative modeling.

 **Biography**
 Zhenbang Zhang